Trip Highlights

 - Meals Included: Breakfast, Lunch, Dinner

-- Accommodations: Yaselam ship
+- Accommodations: On Board the Yaselam ship

-Today we will travel about 2.5 hours to the airport in Dalaman where we take a return flight to Istanbul.
+From here we take a return flight to Istanbul.
 There’s some free time to explore the city and in the evening we meet for our festive farewell dinner.

 *Cappadocia Extension - If you only have time to visit one other region of Turkey, this is the one you should see.
 With a magical moonscape set beneath two ancient volcanoes, accented by cylindrical volcanic ash columns called "fairy chimneys" by the Turks, this area has a fascinating history.
 You'll visit underground towns carved over 1000 years ago, as well as monasteries and churches carved inside the ash columns and painted with frescoes dating to the 8th century.